tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

-#### Boots of the Roaring Pines

-Double this item’s default bonus to disengage checks, and apply that bonus to skill checks to navigate difficult terrain (thick mud, clinging vines, shifting rubble, etc.) as well as saves against being stuck.

-**Quirk:** Eager to charge into battle, into taverns, into caves . . .just a lot of running everywhere.

----

 #### Boots of Sure Feet

 You can walk or run normally through terrain that would usually slow one down, such as rubble, undergrowth, muck, etc. The boots don't protect you against damage or similar effects incurred from inhospitable terrain.